Zibanejad scores 2, Rangers beat Lightning 3-1 in opener

-NEW YORK (AP)Mika Zibanejad helped the New York Rangers get the new season off to a winning start.

-Zibanejad scored twice, including a tiebreaking power-play goal in the third period, and the Rangers beat the Tampa Bay Lightning 3-1 Tuesday night.
+NEW YORK (AP)Mika Zibanejad scored twice, including a tiebreaking power-play goal in the third period, and the New York Rangers beat the Tampa Bay Lightning 3-1 in the season opener on Tuesday night.

-”The way we played tonight is a lot how we want to play – to trust ourselves and trust the system.,” Zibanejad said. ”We did a good job tonight and we have to keep doing that.”

-Zibanejad, who scored a short-handed goal early in the second period, gave New York a 2-1 lead at 5:11 of the third with a slap shot from the left circle off a pass from Artemi Panarin, who got his 250th point with the Rangers.
+Zibanejad, who scored a short-handed goal early in the second period, gave the Rangers the 2-1 lead at 5:11 of the third with a slap shot from the left circle off a pass from Artemi Panarin.
+It gave Panarin, beginning his fourth season in New York, 250 points with the Rangers.

-”Obviously, it’s nice to see the puck go in, not just to get the win but the way we won,” Zibanejad said.

 Goodrow made it 3-1 as he deflected Ryan Lindren’s long shot from the left point past Vasilevskiy with 9 minutes remaining.